 }

-The main advantage is that we have complete control over the process.
-For example, in the case of our conversion process to a floating point number, we have allowed it to accept ’.’ and ’,’ as decimal separators, without a substantial loss of efficiency.
+The biggest advantage is that we have total control over the process.
+For example, in our conversion process to a floating-point number, we have allowed it to accept ’.’ and ’,’ as decimal separators, without a substantial loss of efficiency.

 But in general, unless we have special requirements that justify manual conversion, we will have similar efficiencies using the functions of the String class.